4.4 An Applet for general matrix handling and calculating relationship and inbreeding

 and the inbreeding of an individual is half the relationship between the two parents.

-For your own data put them in the matrix 'a' and repeat the process:
+For your own data put them in the matrix 'Animal sire dam' and repeat the process:

 Questions: